WittyBrains/demo1/README.md

 This App is used for weather forecating.

-1) I have created a MainActivity that contains two tabs on ActionBar
+1) I have created a MainActivity that contains two tabs on ActionBar.

     - HomeInfoTab : It has diaplyed current weather including cityname,image,temperature,change city button.
     - WeekInfoTab : It has displayed weather of week including current day.
 It has contained listView.